KATO-Hiro/AtCoderChokuZen/README.md

 ## Description

 A twitter bot that notifies you just before [AtCoder](https://atcoder.jp/) contest.
+The purpose is to reduce the number of times you forget to join contests.

 ***DEMO***

+The bot was inspired by [tweets](https://twitter.com/chokudai/status/1267051182154936321).

 - Comming soon.